jimboy-701/NanoBoyAdvance.UI/README.md

 # NanoBoyAdvance.UI
-A simple NanoBoyAdvance emulator Front-end powered by Powershell and XAML scripting.
+A simple NanoBoyAdvance Front-end powered by Powershell and XAML code.